PeterDaveHello/chkdomain/README.md

 - sed
 - sort

+Most of the commands (`awk`, `bash`, `head`, `sed`, and `sort`) come pre-installed on common Linux distributions.
+To install `dig` and `nslookup`, use your package manager (e.g., `apt`, `yum`, `pacman`) to install the `dnsutils` (Debian/Ubuntu) or `bind-utils` (RHEL/CentOS, Arch/Manjaro) package.

 ## Notice

-Domain name with records like `0.0.0.0` or `127.0.0.1`, like `0.ipinfo.tw` or `1.ipinfo.tw` would have a wrong check result with secure DNS and AD-blocking DNS services, because the current detection about blocked domain is pretty simple.
-This feature will be improved in the future.
+Please be aware that domain names with records such as `0.0.0.0` or `127.0.0.1` (e.g., `0.ipinfo.tw` or `1.ipinfo.tw`) may yield incorrect results when checked with secure DNS and ad-blocking DNS services.
+The current detection method for blocked domains is relatively simple.
+We plan to improve this feature in future updates.

 ## Additional Resources

-There're also some malicous domains blocking services, but they didn't directly provide DNS serivces, can't be quried via HTTP GET method, so we aren't able to integrate, or list corresponding query URL in the check results, however, they are provided by leading security companies, which makes them worthy to be mentioned, and they do provide a web interface that you can manually to submit a domain to retrive the intelligence.
-Those services are listed as below:
+There are also some malicious domains blocking services that don't directly provide DNS services and can't be queried via the HTTP GET method.
+As a result, we are unable to integrate them or list their corresponding query URLs in the check results.
+However, since they are provided by leading security companies and offer a web interface that allows you to manually submit a domain to retrieve the related intelligence, they are worth mentioning.
+The services are listed below:

 - FortiGuard Web Filter Lookup
   - <https://www.fortiguard.com/webfilter>